living-atlases/base-branding/README.md

 In other words, we can have our custom html with our custom look & feel, image, css, menus, and still we need to put in our branding some common libs and resources that should be loaded by the ALA modules (like bootstrap, jquery and other js libs).

 Our strategy is to keep our brandings in sync with these dependencies easily.
-For this we just copy all that resources from the [ALA current branding](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) that is included in this repository as a [git submodule](https://github.com/living-atlases/base-branding/blob/master/.gitmodules) and their resources are [copied on each build](https://github.com/living-atlases/base-branding/blob/59f86493822c25ffef88d308b4a57470bc216b04/brunch-config.js#L66).
+For this we just copy all that resources from the [ALA current branding](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) that is included in this repository as a [git submodule](https://github.com/living-atlases/base-branding/blob/master/.gitmodules) and their resources are copied on each build (See the `vite.config.js`).
 With the same strategy the LA branding includes their [WP theme](https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019/) as a submodule, so, if they change some css in the WP theme, their branding is also updated.

 ```
 This base branding ---- uses ---> ALA branding resources ---- uses ----> ALA WP theme resources